 Easter, the most important holiday and the perfect time to host an intimate DIY backyard Easter Garden Party.
-This year I teamed up with some incredible mama makers to surprise our girls with an old-fashioned Easter Garden Party.

 “There is a garden in every childhood, an enchanted place where colours are brighter, the air softer and the morning more fragrant than ever again.” – Elizabeth Lawrence